-The Draft Housing Element was available for public review on July 14, 2021, [and again from October 5 through October 25](#).
+The Draft Housing Element was available for public review from July 14, 2021 through September 27, 2021, and a revised version was made available from October 5, 2021 through October 25, 2021.
 The document was posted on the City's website and was promoted via social media.
+The public was invited to comment on the Housing Element during the July 14, 2021 Planning Commission meeting, and during the Planning Commission and City Council meetings held October 19, 2021, and November 9, 2021.
+No public comments were received during the public meetings.